Mitsunee/fgo-api-playground/notes.md

 ### Emiya/Space Ishtar Special Cases

 Alternate NPs appear to have priority set to 0.
 Their id is also servantId + 90 + n.

+### Melusine Special Cases

+She has two NPs with priority not set to 0 on either one.
+Unsure how to handle it yet.

 ### Vlad Berserker (aka NPs with multiple upgrades)